What is Preview Mode?

 We always recommend using the preview function on your browser with the most up to date version of Google Chrome.

-As you can see on the right hand side of my screen, there’s a reminder to download and test in Fliplet Viewer.
+As you can see on the right-hand side, there’s a reminder to download and test in Fliplet Viewer.

-One major benefits to viewing the app through Fliplet Viewer is that you’ll be able to see the transition animations the way they were designed on your mobile device.
-Inherently, they just look a bit different on the computer 😉
+One major benefit to viewing the app through Fliplet Viewer is that you’ll be able to see the transition animations the way they were designed on your mobile device.

 Additionally, if your app is already live and launched in the public app stores, this is a way to preview updates before sending them live to your users.